Nuri Bilge Ceylan

-Nuri Bilge Ceylan (/tr/; born 26 January 1959) is a Turkish director, screenwriter, photographer and actor.
-His film Winter Sleep (2014) won the Palme d'Or at the 67th Cannes Film Festival, while six of his films have been selected as Turkey's submission for the Academy Award for Best International Feature Film.
+Nuri Bilge Ceylan (/tr/; born 26 January 1959) is a Turkish filmmaker and actor.
+His films usually explore Turkish society in the 21st century, featuring long takes and lengthy runtime.

+His drama film Winter Sleep (2014) won the Palme d'Or at the 67th Cannes Film Festival, while six of his nine feature films have been selected as Turkey's submission for the Academy Award for Best International Feature Film.

 Early life and education

 Ceylan was born in Bakırköy, Istanbul, Turkey on 26 January 1959, to Mehmet Emin Ceylan, an agricultural engineer, and Fatma Ceylan.
 Ceylan spent most of his childhood in his father's hometown of Yenice, Çanakkale.
 He completed his primary education in Yenice before finishing high school in Istanbul.
 In 1976, Ceylan started studying chemistry at Istanbul Technical University; in 1978, he transferred to Boğaziçi University in order to study electrical engineering.

 During his time at Boğaziçi University, Ceylan began to receive recognition for his work as a photographer; in 1982, he was featured in an article in the arts and culture magazine Milliyet Sanat on young Turkish photographers.
 During the 1980s, photographs by Ceylan were featured in magazines including Gergedan; in 1989, he won a national competition to represent Turkey at an international event organised by Kodak, and took part in shoots in London and Kathmandu.
 After returning to Turkey, he completed military service in Mamak, Ankara.
 After completing his military service, Ceylan studied film at Mimar Sinan University.